 To get a good idea of how diverse the landscape in Patagonia is, make sure to visit La Leona Petrified Forest.
 It’s at about one and a half hour drive from El Calafate, along the famous Ruta 40.
 With its dry and sandy rock formations, it’s as different as it gets from places like Perito Moreno Glacier.
 You’ll also have a chance to see the local wildlife (especially guanacos) and fossils.

 Only guided tours are allowed at La Leona, as this is private land.
-This is a selection of the best tours that depart regularly from El Calafate:
+You can book yours here.

 Visit the Walichu Caves

 Right next to Lake Argentino, along Ruta 11, there are some interesting caves home to 4000-year-old paintings and beautiful rock formations.
 It’s an easy trip from El Calafate, and you can drive there yourself or go on a guided tour.